kubernetes-client/ruby/kubernetes/docs/AppsV1beta1Api.md

 namespace = "namespace_example" # String | object name and auth scope, such as for teams and projects

 opts = {
-  pretty: "pretty_example" # String | If 'true', then the output is pretty printed.
+  pretty: "pretty_example", # String | If 'true', then the output is pretty printed.
   exact: true, # BOOLEAN | Should the export be exact.
 Exact export maintains cluster-specific fields like 'Namespace'.
   export: true # BOOLEAN | Should this value be exported.
 Export strips fields that a user can not specify.
 }